swt30/thesis/chapters/05-migration/05-migration.md

 \noindent The key results from these figures are as follows.

 1. Small ($\lesssim 3\,$M$_\oplus$) watery planets can have extended low-density atmospheres, and these can be caused by either internal or external heating.
-But these results are only reliable to a point: at high levels of heating, we see what seems to be runaway atmospheric growth.
+But these models may only be reliable to a point: at high levels of heating, we see what seems to be unphysical runaway atmospheric growth.

 2. For the most part, waterworlds in orbits comparable to Earth contain two or three phases of water: a gaseous atmosphere, a supercritical fluid layer, and possibly a plasma or ice X shell nearer the core.
 There is no liquid, ice VII or superionic fluid present in any of the planets modelled in this chapter.